Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Proposed Method

-Most of the loss terms that we use in our method are highly antagonistic.
-For example, concept detectors can make more confident predictions ($\loss^{ma}$) when the separation margin ($\loss^{mm}$) between positive and negative samples is small (while we seek to maximize it).
-In our experiments, we also observed that a high separation margin is also antagonistic to the sparsity of the clustering ($\loss^{s}$ or $\loss^{fs}$).
-Therefore, if we linearly combine the loss terms, the implementation of our approach across various network architectures and datasets necessitates meticulous adjustment of the loss weights within the objective function.
-The latter can be particularly laborious and time-consuming.
-Additionally, adjusting the loss weights only indirectly controls the quality of the clustering, as the final loss values can vary significantly with different weight sets.
-For these reasons, we choose a different strategy to learn our direction pairs.
-We base our method on $\epsilon$-constrained optimization, formulating our objective as a minimization problem with inequality constraints.
+The loss terms of the proposed method often conflict with each other.
+For instance, increasing confidence in the predictions of concept detectors ($\loss^{ma}$) conflicts with maximizing the separation margin ($\loss^{mm}$), and a large margin may also conflict with sparsity losses ($\loss^{s}$ or $\loss^{fs}$).
+Simply using a weighted sum of these losses requires careful architecture and dataset specific tuning of loss weights.
+The latter can be laborious and only \textbf{indirectly controls} clustering quality, which is mostly determined by the final loss values.
+To avoid this, we adopt an $\epsilon$-constrained optimization approach and reformulate our objective as a minimization problem with inequality constraints rather than linearly combining all loss terms.
+In this formulation, hyper-parameter tuning primarily pertains to target loss values, providing \textbf{direct control} over the clustering quality.
 We use the Augmented Lagrangian formulation \citep{augmented-lagrangian1,augmented-lagrangian2} to solve the following optimization problem:

 with $\lambda^{fs}, \lambda^{ur} \in \R^+$ the only loss weight coefficients.
 In this formulation, we assign a target value $\tau$ to each individual loss term participating in the inequalities and, as shown in the experiments, subsequently optimize for interpretability $(\loss^{fs}, \loss^{uur})$, or a balance between interpretability $\loss^{fs}$ and influence $\loss^{cur}$.